zkoppert/Carl-the-llama/README.md

 # carl-the-llama

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that is meant for enforcing rules on his own repository.

 ## Setup